- The Assessment and Certification Regulations is applicable to all clients certified by Guardian Independent Certification Pte Ltd (Guardian)

 - This audit may be conducted on-site or off-site.
 The client shall be informed of any “on site” activities and assigned auditor during stage 1.
 The purpose of the audit is for the auditor(s) to conduct documentation review and readiness of the management systems to proceed to Stage 2 audit.

-- GIC could repeat its stage 1 audit if it determines that clients are not ready to proceed with the Stage 2 audit.
+- Guardian could repeat its stage 1 audit if it determines that clients are not ready to proceed with the Stage 2 audit.

 - The interval from stage 1 to stage 2 shall not exceed 6 months.
 Otherwise, stage 1 has to be carried out again prior stage 2 audit.

-- GIC may amend the agreement with clients if it determines that adjustments to the stage 2 audit are necessary, e.g. Change in scope, sites, audit man-days and audit fee.
+- Guardian may amend the agreement with clients if it determines that adjustments to the stage 2 audit are necessary, e.g. Change in scope, sites, audit man-days and audit fee.

 Stage 2 Audit